Honolulu Vaccine Injury Attorney

 If you have suffered an injury due to a vaccine, or have lost a loved one after he or she was vaccinated, contact a Honolulu personal injury attorney as soon as possible.
 While the statute of limitations is between 2 and 4 years for vaccine injury cases, symptoms vary widely.
 Some vaccinations can cause symptoms within 4 hours, while others can take up to 6 months to appear.
 It is imperative to know the exact date of the vaccination and when symptoms began occurring to build your case.

-Contact Attorney Dennis W. Potts today to explore your options for receiving compensation.
-Based out of Honolulu, HI, he has over 40 years of trial experience and has tremendous experience working on vaccine injury cases.
+Contact Potts & Potts today to explore your options for receiving compensation.
+Based out of Honolulu, HI, they have over 40 years of combined trial experience and have tremendous experience working on vaccine injury cases.